gaofeiyan/Constant_pH_MD/README.md

 Final fix：
  There was a bug in README file provided by author: in line 64, "set pstep = step6.6_equilibration" should be "set pstep = step6.6_equilibration_BUF"
  The right run file README here.
+AND
+ in line 71, add gpu acceleration, still in test.